-Doster is ambitious and sees no reason the Texan and Lady Texan program cannot elevate to new heights in the not-so-distant future.
+Doster is ambitious and sees no reason the Texan and Lady Texan programs cannot elevate to new heights.

-“Our expectations are to win the men’s and women’s regional title in the next five years with hopes of a title at the College National Finals Rodeo,” states Doster.
-“The administrative staff at South Plains College has given the rodeo program the resources and the tools to be successful.”
+“Our expectation is to win the men’s and women’s regional title with hopes of a title at the College National Finals Rodeo,” states Doster.
+“The administrative staff at South Plains College has given the rodeo program the resources and tools to be successful.”

 Doster and his wife, Lacey, reside in Levelland and have one daughter, Kellyanna.

-A 2011 graduate of Tarleton State University, KC Curtis enters his first season as an assistant rodeo coach for the South Plains College Texans and Lady Texans.
+A 2011 graduate of Tarleton State University, KC Curtis enters his third season as the assistant rodeo coach for the South Plains College Texans and Lady Texans.

 A native of Monroe, Utah, Curtis is very familiar with the National Intercollegiate Rodeo Association (NIRA) as he is a two-time qualifier to the College National Finals Rodeo in the team roping event.